|Text on Button||WE DELIVER. EXPRESS MAIL USA $8.75|

 Button has blue text with registered trademark symbol, logo of an eagle, and photograph of a postage stamp with a bald eagle and a red moon, all over a white background.

-This button shows a U.S. Postal Service stamp featuring an American bald eagle over a red moon that was issued on October 4, 1988.
+The U.S. Postal Service issued a stamp featuring an American bald eagle over a red moon on October 4, 1988.
 The price of $8.75 denoted a new, lower rate category for letter-sized Express Mail items, a drop from the previous price of $10.75.
 Though the stamp was issued for Express Mail service, it could be used on other kinds of mail.
-The eagle logo on the button was used by the U.S. Postal Service from 1971 to 1993, when a streamlined eagle's head logo was adopted.
+The eagle logo was used by the U.S. Postal Service from 1971 to 1993, when a streamlined eagle's head logo was adopted.

 Benjamin Franklin was appointed the first Postmaster General in 1775.
 His operation evolved into the Post Office Department in 1792, a cabinet-level department in 1872, and an independent agency in 1971, when it was renamed the U.S. Postal Service.